awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/Cooldown.md

 ![\[A flowchart showing how a default cooldown affects scaling actions.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/cooldowns-default-diagram.png)

-When you use the AWS Management Console to update an Auto Scaling group, or when you use the AWS CLI or an AWS SDK to create or update an Auto Scaling group, you can set the optional default cooldown parameter\.
+When you use the AWS Management Console to update an Auto Scaling group, or when you use the AWS CLI or an SDK to create or update an Auto Scaling group, you can set the optional default cooldown parameter\.
 If a value for the default cooldown period is not provided, its default value is 300 seconds\.

 **To modify a default cooldown period \(console\)**
 Create the Auto Scaling group in the usual way\.
 After creating the Auto Scaling group, edit the group to specify the default cooldown period\.